oreillymedia/cypress-playback/README.md

   the plugin may record multiple responses for a single matcher.

 > 🚨 **A Warning on Secrets:** A response that is recorded in the fixtures file,
-> which will likely be committed to the project's repository, will contain the
+> which will likely be committed to the project's repository, will contain both
-> response's headers and body.
-While this file is binary and is compressed, it
+> the request's and response's headers and body.
+While this file is binary and
-> isn't encrypted or protected in any way.
-When recording responses, make sure
+> is compressed, it isn't encrypted or protected in any way.
+When recording
-> there aren't any secrets used by a request or returned in a response that you
+> responses, make sure there aren't any secrets used by a request or returned in
-> wouldn't want exposed.
+> a response that you wouldn't want exposed.

 #### Request Matching versus Response Matching